Oops19/TS4-EditInCAS/_TS4/mod_documentation/edit_in_cas/README.md

 ## Issues
 When cloning sims to a new household this works properly within the game.
 Anyhow the UI (CAS) is not always updated properly.
+Copying attributes from 'Occult' sims can fail, even when they are in their normal form.

 ### Things to avoid in CAS:
 * Add, import and/or delete sims (new, replaced and/or removed sims are ignored)